Contracting civil engineers turn the plans of consulting civil engineers - the designers - into reality

 Salary

-Many jobs, particularly with site-based work, will have extra benefits to push up the value of your package.
+Many jobs, particularly those with site-based work, will have extra benefits to push up the value of your package.
 This could include a bonus, a company car or car allowance, life insurance, overtime pay and medical care.

 You may receive additional payments for working overtime and for lodgings.
 Expenses for periodic travel home are standard when working outside normal daily travelling distance.

-Income data from the ICE Salary Survey 2021.
-Figures are intended as a guide only.
+Income figures are intended as a guide only.

 Working hours